 Despite arriving over half an hour early, we were jostled into the overflow room in the basement with at least 100 others.
 In the main sanctuary above, 1100 people were already packed in tightly and another 200 sat in the chapel.
 When the doors closed, 2000 people were still outside, listening to the speakers shouting on bullhorns after they finished inside.

 I was shocked and overwhelmed by the massive turnout.
 But it also touched my heart to see the strength of Seattleites coming together to support the Jewish community.
 It filled me with hope to see that the room was full of not only kippahs, but also hijabs and habits.
 At the bimah, the Rabbi stood side by side with the Reverend, the Father and the Governor.

 “As deep and strong as our grief is, we must make our resolve even stronger.”

 Mayor Jenny Durkan

 The overwhelming message was one of hope, love and the knowledge that behind us stood an immense community of support.
 Although I had never been the most connected to my community, standing together with people of every background and every faith, singing about peace and hope, I felt the strength of not only the Jewish community, but the community of Washington citizens who understand that the importance of the bonds of humanity surmounts that of all other bonds.

 Eleven people lost their lives in the Pittsburgh shooting on Saturday, Oct.
-27:
+27. Their names were: